mikemadden42/made/README.md

    * Set ‘Position on screen’ to Left, check ‘Automatically hide and show the Dock’, check ‘Magnification’ in Dock.
    * Check '24-Hour Time' in Language & Region.
    * Set 'Require password' to immediately in Security & Privacy.
+   * Turn on firewall in Security & Privacy | Firewall.
+   * Enable Full Disk Access for Terminal & iTerm in Security & Privacy | Privacy.
    * Check 'When the display is sleeping' Turn on Do Not Distrub in Notifications.
    * Add local user to 'Allow access for only these users' in Sharing | Remote Login.
    * Set preferences in iCloud.
    * Lock screen with ‘control + shift + eject’ or ‘control + shift + power’. 'control + command + q' also works.
    * Set Schedule to 'Sunset to Sunrise' under Display | Night Shift.
+   * Set alert style to Banners for apps in Notifications.
+   * Check Show Bluetooth in menu bar in Bluetooth.
+   * Enable Automatic graphics switching in Energy Saver.

 4. Install apps from App Store.
     * Blackmagic Disk Speed Test